- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - How was the district-wide Safety Plan developed?
 Who was involved?

 - How many fire drills and lockdown drills does the district have each year?
-And are those dates shared with families and the public?

 - Each school building is required to perform at least 12 emergency drills each year.
 Of those 12 drills, eight must be evacuation drills (fire drills) and the remaining four must be lockdown drills.
 The requirement comes from State Education Law 807.